 Reaching the right people at the right time and in the right way will be a key element of your trucking business’ success.
 So will convincing prospects to do business with you once you’ve established a relationship.
 The sales and marketing section of your business plan is where you outline strategies to find potential customers and sell them on your services.

 This section provides details on the financing requirements you’ll need to get your trucking business off the ground and keep it operating at full strength in the future.
 Be very specific in terms of the amount of money needed over the next several years and how it will be used.
 For example, you might use it to purchase a truck and truck equipment, pay salaries and bills and grow your client base.
 Also, specify whether you will require debt or equity, for how long and at what terms.

 This is where you’ll disclose your company’s financial details and its ability to meet its fiscal targets.
 Include basic financial documents such as the balance sheet, profit-loss statement, cash flow statement and sales forecast.
 You can also include a break-even analysis explaining what you need to sell, either monthly or annually, to cover your costs of doing business.
 Provide an outlook of how the business is expected to perform over the next five years.

+Now that you have a trucking business plan in place, where do you go for financing?
+Banks and other traditional lending institutions are an obvious option, but they often won’t finance brand new businesses.
+Similarly, the Small Business Administration requires three years of business tax returns, which means startups have limited financing options.
 One option, however, is Seek Business Capital, which specializes in helping startups and early-stage business obtain the funding they need to get their businesses up and running regardless of time in business.
 To get pre-qualified for trucking business financing or to just learn more about your options, check out the ultimate guide to truck financing .
 More From Seek